JorisCaze/joriscaze.github.io/content/home/experience.md

   location = "Peypin"
   date_start = "2017-06-01"
   date_end = "2017-06-30"
-  description = """Assembly of transfer and dosing machines for powders and granules for the food and pharmaceutical industries"""
+  description = """Assembly of transfer and dosing machines for powders and granules of the food and pharmaceutical industries."""
 +++